julelang/manual/src/std/net.md

 ```jule
 async fn ListenUDP(network: Network, addr: str)!: &UDPConn
 ```
 Listens the address on the named network\.
-It will forward any exceptional from network connectors\.
+It will forward any error from network connectors\.
 Just for UDP networks\.

 See the \[Dial\] function for a description of the network and addr parameters\.